Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Discussion and Conclusion

 Cycle-to-cycle performance and flow-field variability for cross-flow turbines are often implicitly neglected through time- and phase-averaging, but, as demonstrated here, are statistically significant.
 This variability is potentially caused by dynamic stall's stochastic nature, freestream velocity perturbations, and hysteresis from previous cycles.
 In this work, we explored the extent and sources of cycle-to-cycle variability using near-blade flow fields and performance metrics for sub-optimal, $\lambda\:=\:1.5$, and near-optimal, $\lambda\:=\:2.5$, tip-speed ratios.
 The flow-field clustering technique developed for this purpose proved sensitive to cycle-to-cycle variations and highlighted correlations between performance and flow-field variability.
 This technique was effective for both tip-speed ratios despite the lower flow-field variability for $\lambda\:=\:2.5$, where dynamic stall is weaker.

-Overall, performance and hydrodynamic variability were found to be non-coincident in phase.
+Overall, performance and hydrodynamic variability were found to be non-coincident in phase and differ in magnitude.
 Across all phases, the coefficient of variation in performance ranges from $4\:-\:20\%$.
-While an imperfect comparison, the phase-specific flow-field coefficients of variation are as high as $150\%$, an order of magnitude greater.
+While an imperfect comparison, the phase-specific flow-field coefficients of variation are as high as $110\%$, an order of magnitude greater.
 Performance variability is highest around the maximum performance within a cycle, but, because of limits to near-blade flow-field resolution, observable flow-field variability is minimal until beyond maximum performance.
 For $\lambda\:=\:1.5$, flow-field variability increases during the growth and shedding of the large dynamic stall vortex, and, for $\lambda\:=\:2.5$, during the growth of the separated flow region at the trailing edge.
-Despite this lag in the flow-field variability, clusters based on observed flow fields throughout the upstream sweep are correlated with time- and phase-averaged performance for both tip-speed ratios.
+Despite this lag in the flow-field variability, clusters based on observed flow fields throughout the rotation are correlated with time- and phase-averaged performance for both tip-speed ratios.
 This is not evident when considering only aggregate, statistical measures of variability.
-In contrast, the flow-field variability during the downstream sweep has little correlation with performance.